 - Don’t miss out on these free and fun pumpkin carving stencils!

-How did your book pumpkin craft turn out?
+How did your 3D paper pumpkin craft turn out?
 Let us know down in the comments!